TNY-Robotics/Website/content/docs/TNY-360/resources/index.md

 ---
 title: Resources
-description: A collection of resources and materials related to the TNY-360 robot.
+description: A collection of resources and materials related to the TNY-360 robot, including manuals, guides, and reference documents.
 ---

 # Resources